 Numismatic items of any type that, together with the exhibit text, illustrate the announced theme for the convention at which the exhibit is shown.
-The 2015 ANA World's Fair of MoneySM theme is "Abraham Lincoln: A Legacy in Numismatics."
+The 2016 ANA World's Fair of Money® theme is "Gateway to Stardom: Fame, Magic, Entertainment."